keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/ui-customization.md

     export const Theme = PurpleTheme;
 ```

-### Logo and Background Images
+### App Logo and Background Images

-To change the MOSIP logo:
+To change app logo on homescreen

 ```
-MosipLogo: require(path of logo you want to use, in string format) in a theme file
+HomeScreenLogo: require(path of logo you want to use, in string format) in a theme file

 Example:-
+import HomeScreenLogo from '../../../assets/InjiHomeLogo.svg';
 export const DefaultTheme = {
-    MosipLogo: require('../../assets/mosip-logo.png')
+    HomeScreenLogo: HomeScreenLogo
     ...
 }
 ```

+Profile logo is part of downloaded verifiable credential.
+If credential doesn't face/photo attribute, default profile icon is being used.

-To change the profile logo which is available as a demo while loading the vc details:
+To change the profile logo, In `ProfileIcon.tsx`, refer

 ```
-cardFaceIcon: require(path of logo you want to use, in string format)

-Example:-
-export const DefaultTheme = {
-    cardFaceIcon: require('../../assets/placeholder-photo.png')
-    ...
-}
+import {Icon} from 'react-native-elements';
+use `person` as icon from the library
 ```

-To change the `CloseCard` details background:
+Card background is driven by wellknown exposed by issuing authoriy.
+If background details are not exposed, default background is being used.
+To change card background on home screen if not provided by issuer:

 ```
 CloseCard: require(path of the image you want to use, in string format)

 Example:-
 export const DefaultTheme = {
-    CloseCard: require('../../assets/card_bg.png')
+    CloseCard: require('../../../assets/Card_Bg1.png'),
     ...
 }
 ```

-To change the `OpenCard` card details background:
+To change background on card details screen if not provided by issuer

 ```
 OpenCard: require(path of the image you want to use, in string format)

 Example:-
 export const DefaultTheme = {
-    OpenCard: require('../../assets/card_bg.png')
+    OpenCard: require('../../../assets/Card_Bg1.png'),
     ...
 }
 ```